Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Results

-\emph{First}, adding images mostly shrinks the absolute salience of many widely used spatial proxies—population density, market access (minutes to city), and country–level governance scores—especially for the World Bank (blue panels in Figure \ref{fig:SALIENCEDELTA} are common).
-This is consistent with our identification claim: imagery carries geospatial structure that standard tabular sets only approximate, so once we condition on images, those variables matter less.
+\emph{First}, adding images often shrinks the absolute salience of many widely used spatial proxies—population density, market access (minutes to city), and country–level governance scores—especially for the World Bank (blue panels in Figure \ref{fig:SALIENCEDELTA} are common).
+This is consistent with the identification claim: imagery carries geospatial structure that standard tabular sets only approximate, so once we condition on images, those variables matter less.

 \emph{Second}, changes for China are more heterogeneous across sectors.
 In several funder–sector cells, event- or politics‑style variables (e.g., natural disasters, leader birthplace, or UNSC voting) become relatively \emph{more} salient once images absorb geography (red cells in Figure \ref{fig:SALIENCEDELTA}).
-Qualitatively, this suggests that after we control for what is visible from space, the model reallocates attention toward non‑visual drivers of Chinese siting in specific sectors.
+Qualitatively, this suggests that after we control for what is visible from space, the model reallocates attention toward non‑visual drivers of Chinese project placement in specific sectors.

 \emph{Third}, images mainly re-weight variables rather than flip their signs: the direction of association visible in Figure \ref{fig:SALIENCETAB} is largely stable before vs.\ after imaging, but magnitudes compress.
-Substantively, that means imagery helps separate “where projects can feasibly go” (geography and the built environment) from “why they go there” (political and programmatic factors).
+Substantively, that means imagery helps separate ``where projects can feasibly go" (geography and the built environment) from ``why they go there" (political and programmatic factors).